stiglers-eponym/BeamerPresenter/README.md

 cd BeamerPresenter
 ```

-Now you may need to configure libraries etc. in `CMakeLists.txt`.
-For Ubuntu and Arch the settings are tested, in other GNU+Linux systems you can try if it works, and other systems will require a manual configuration.
+Now may you need to configure libraries and file paths in `CMakeLists.txt`.
+For Ubuntu and Arch the settings are tested, in other GNU+Linux systems you can try if it works, and other systems will probably require a manual configuration.
 Pull requests or issues with build instructions for other systems are welcome!

 The command line for configuring the build process look like this: